Meet Indigenous Changemakers from Around the World

 Each cohort consists of incredibly motivated, ambitious, and innovative Indigenous Professionals and change-makers, who work together during a six-week period to develop Thought Leadership and public policy recommendations.

 Together we embrace our traditional ceremonies, find commonalities, explore social and economic challenges, and identify opportunities to engage in international trade.

 Most importantly, strong, long-lasting relationships are developed, relationships that transcend borders and internet connections.

 Who can apply?

-As part of the onboarding process, we publish a Welcome Handbook which will help you to get to know the others in your cohort before our first meeting.
+As part of the onboarding process, we publish a Welcome Handbook, which will help you to get to know the others in your cohort before our first meeting.

 This is where the real magic of INDIGI-X happens.

-Past attendees have included Minister Nanaia Mahuta (former New Zealand Minister of Māori Development), Minster Carolyn Bennett (Canada’s Minister of Crown-Indigenous Relations), as well as a number of other government, industry and community members.
+Past attendees have included Minister Nanaia Mahuta (former New Zealand Minister of Māori Development), Minster Carolyn Bennett (Canada’s former Minister of Crown-Indigenous Relations), as well as a number of other government, industry, and community members.

-The Final Presentations are both a celebration of what the cohort was able to accomplish in the preceding five (short!) weeks as well as a demonstration of the power of Indigenous collaboration.
+The final presentations are both a celebration of what the cohort was able to accomplish in the preceding five (short!) weeks as well as a demonstration of the power of Indigenous collaboration.

-Feedback from our first cohort was that they felt energized, uplifted and an increased sense of pride in themselves and their communities.
+Feedback from our first cohort was that they felt energized, uplifted, and an increased sense of pride in themselves and their communities.
 A deep sense of trust developed very quickly among members of the group and a number of long-term friendships and business relationships exist because of the program.